isybay/pdsnd_github/README.md

 ### Just Some Edits
 I just needed to add this to ascertain the workability of my git knowledge

+# Check this out
+Find out if this is part of the assignment

+# Time for Documentation
+Here is for the documentations

 ### First additional change
 Change has to be made this time